univention/intercom-service/docs/configuration.rst

 .. envvar:: /etc/intercom-client.secret

    The client secret for authenticating with the IdP.
-This client secret can be retrieved from the Keycloak admin console in the "Authorization"-tab of the intercom-client.
+This client secret can be retrieved from the Keycloak admin console in the :guilabel:`Authorization`-tab of the intercom-client.

 .. envvar:: /etc/intercom.secret